-Many year ago, it was reported that F. andina and A. americana, were plants with several ethnobotanical properties, among which the effects as biopesticides stand out (Pino, F. andina reported 2006). is with molluscicides activity on Fossaria viatrix and Physa venustula (Guzmán, 2008).
+Many year ago, it was reported that F. andina and A. americana, were plants with several ethnobotanical properties, among which the effects as biopesticides stand out (Pino, 2006).
+F. andina is reported with molluscicides activity on Fossaria viatrix and Physa venustula (Guzmán.
+2008).
 Molluscicide effect has been reported in plant extracts of several Asparagaceae species, extracting steroidal saponins from A. wightii Drumm. & Prain and A. sisalana (Debnath et al., 2010).
 Other research results have also explained the molluscicides effects of different substances as saponins or glycosides (González et al., 2013; Alzabib et al., 2019).